james2m/seedbank/README.md

 Installation
 ============

-Seedbank > 0.4.0 does not support rubies below Ruby 2.x.
+Seedbank > 0.5.0 uses refinements and no longer supports rubies below 2.x.
 If you are using an older Ruby you'll have to stick with 0.4.0 and below.

+I have also dropped support for Rubinius and JRuby.
+I'm happy to accept pull requests for them, but don't have the time to hack together the test environment.
+If you want to contribute, please ensure that he travis.yml is in line as it's the only way I will test these two environments.

 ### Rails 5.x

 Seedbank has not been updated to work with Rails 5.
 I've not tested it with 5.x and am working on a new version specifically for 5.x.
 That said, I believe some people are using it with no problems.

-### Rails 3.x and 4.x
+### Rails 4.x

 Add the seedbank gem to your Gemfile.
 In Gemfile: